thomas-darling/gulp-translate/readme.md

   * `context`: A string that provides helpful context to translators.
     This does not affect the computed hash, and should only be used to help translators better understand the context.
-    As different contexts could be specified for different instances of the same content, the exported context will actually be an array of the unique contexts found found for that content.
+    As different contexts could be specified for different instances of the same content, the exported context will actually be an array of the unique contexts found for that content.

   * `whitespace`: A value indicating how whitespace should be handled when exporting content.
     The options are `trim`, `pre`, `pre-line` and `normal`.